Rana Creek Preserve: Flora and fauna

-The vernal ponds host western toads, chorus frogs, and other amphibians, while federally protected species on the property include the California red-legged frog and California tiger salamander.
+The vernal pools host western toads, chorus frogs, and other amphibians, while federally protected species on the property include the California red-legged frog and California tiger salamander.
 Birdlife includes golden eagles and Swainson’s hawks.
-Other mammals documented include black bears and mountain lions.
+Other mammals documented include black bears (Ursus americanus) and puma (Puma concolor).

 Valley oaks and native grasslands are prominent, though historic grazing has suppressed oak regeneration in some areas.

 History

 The lands of Rana Creek were originally inhabited by the Esselen people and later became part of the Mexican-era Rancho Tularcitos land grant.
 The property remained a working cattle ranch into the 21st century and was subdivided into parcels under the Williamson Act.

 In 1982, Apple co-founder Mike Markkula and his wife Linda purchased 9,000 acres of the ranch for $8 million, later adding surrounding parcels and building a conference center and airstrip.
 Markkula listed the property for sale multiple times from 2013 onward, with asking prices up to $60 million.

 On July 28, 2023, the Wildlands Conservancy acquired the ranch for $35 million to establish a public preserve.
 Funding included $24 million from the California Wildlife Conservation Board, $2 million from the State Coastal Conservancy, $2.5 million from Wildlands, and a $6.5 million loan from the Markkulas.
 Without the purchase, zoning would have allowed development into dozens of home sites.

 In 2025, The Wildlands Conservancy and the State Coastal Conservancy completed the return of 1720 acre at the headwaters of Tularcitos Creek to the Esselen Tribe of Monterey County, funded with $8.6 million in state grants.